Bchizi/Ghanian-name-finder/README.md

 it calculates the actuall day of the week andgives an out put of your aka name.
 ##Setup
 *fill in the form
+##BDD
+The user is suppost to put in input through the form on the User interface. the data will then run in the back end and be calculated to give a digit of 0-1 which will alert an AkA name.
 ## Technologies used
 *HTML
 *CSS
 *jAVASCRIPT
+##BUGS
+the data is running till the calcutaion part but not bringing up the pop up of the AKA name.

 ## Contact
 *leonbichanga@gmail.com